mytja/libwinmedia-py/README.md

 # libwinmedia-py
-A Python port of libwinmedia, a tiny high-level media playback library for C++.
+Python bindings for [libwinmedia](https://github.com/harmonoid/libwinmedia), a tiny yet powerful media playback library for Windows.

 # Installation
 You can install latest version from Git using this command: